 Provide expertise in computer-based remote sensing processes and analysis of spatial and biophysical data that supports science projects.

-Maintain a good working knowledge of biodiversity mapping, modelling, spatial data capture, analysis and management and industry best practice and standards.
+Maintain a good working knowledge of biodiversity mapping, modelling, spatial data capture, analysis and management, and industry best practice and standards.

 Maintain the highest standards of open communication, collaboration, scientific rigour, data and knowledge management in accordance with EH policies.